-The following options are supported. -в baseDN Specifies distinguished name for the search base.
+-в baseDN Specifies distinguished name for the search base.
 Maximum character length is 128 characters. -b bind Sets the identity to use when binding to the LDAP server.
 Maximum character length is 128 characters -c certchain Imports an LDAP server certificate from the remote file specified in certchain .
 The server certificate must be in PEM format.
 Remote files are specified using the standard scp syntax, that is, [user@]host:file., and imported using scp.
 If the copy requires a user password you will be prompted for it.
 Use of this option implicitly enables the use of Transport Layer Security (TLS) when connecting to LDAP.
 This may be disabled by specifying certchain as none.
-The server certificate must be 64 Kbytes in size or less, and it must be valid or it will be rejected. -h Displays usage statement.
-When used with other options or operands, an error occurs. -p Sets a password to use when binding to the LDAP server.
-You will be prompted for the password.
+The server certificate must be valid and have a size of less than 64 Kbytes; otherwise, it will be rejected. -h Displays usage statement.
+When used with other options or operands, an error occurs.

+will be prompted for the password.